 “There are a number of benefits that can be unlocked through an optimized CMMS, in my opinion, here are the top 3 cost saving and efficiency gaining opportunities:

 - Accurate Maintenance Preparation and Scheduling

 The discipline to prepare an activity and properly schedule work has been overtaken by the requirement to react to breakdowns.
 The essence of the activity is the ability to prioritize all work for long term predictability of output.
 Sticking to the plan whilst dealing with emergency outages needs strong governance.
 In addition to this, maintenance can be packaged, routed, and nested to enable maintenance execution to be more efficient and for equipment downtime to be minimized.

 - Improved Failure Analysis

-All failures need to be analysed to identify the root cause and corrective actions should be communicated to the staff systematically.
-This then creates the basis for improving the preventative program increasing availability and optimising costs.
-Feedback is crucial to any programme and having this information at your fingertips allows for efficient analysis for effective results.
+All failures need to be analyzed to identify the root cause and corrective actions should be communicated to the staff systematically.
+This then creates the basis for improving the preventative program increasing availability and optimizing costs.
+Feedback is crucial to any program and having this information at your fingertips allows for efficient analysis for effective results.

 - Access to Critical Spare Parts